-Human beings—even God’s chosen people in the Bible—aren’t perfect.
-They (and we) possess a tendency toward selfishness or tunnel vision and the spirit of presumption.
+People aren’t perfect.
+There can be a tendency toward tunnel vision and the spirit of presumption.
 In recent days most all prophets predicted Donal Trump to win, but all were wrong.
 Why?
-There was an influence of their own tunnel vision, and their site was locked on Donald Trump winning because none could accept the alternative.
-It is called the spirit of presumption.
+There was an influence of their own tunnel vision, and a spirit of presumption.
+Their site was locked in on Donald Trump winning because no one could consider the alternative; A Democrat.
 God had another plan!
 Prophets must remain objective, uninfluenced by their own ideology or political affiliation.

 Deuteronomy 18: 22"If what a prophet proclaims in the name of the LORD does not take place or come true, that is a message the LORD has not spoken.
 That prophet has spoken presumptuously, so do not be alarmed.